Central limit theorems describing isolation by distance under various forms of power-law dispersal: Main results

 where $u_N \in (0,1]$, $\tail \in (0, \infty) $ and $ \power, \impact \in [0, \infty)$ are parameters.
 Here, ancestral lineages will converge to symmetric $\alpha$-stable processes with parameter

 The parameter $\impact$ appears in the tail distribution of the radius $r_2$ and the impact $u = u_N r_2^{- \impact}$.
-Both appearances annihilate each other, so that the parameter of the stable processes \eqref{def:alpha_one_tail} does not depend on $\impact$ (see Subsection \ref{subsec:interpretation} for details).
+When we consider the behaviour of lineages, both appearances annihilate each other, so that the parameter of the stable processes \eqref{def:alpha_one_tail} does not depend on $\impact$ (see Subsection \ref{subsec:interpretation} for details).
+Introducing the parameter $\impact$ allows us to modulate the impact of large events.
+For example, if $\impact = \dimension$ the offspring mass $uV_{r_2}$ produced is the same for every reproduction event regardless of the radius $r_2$.
 Examples of realisations of the SLFV in the one-tail regime are displayed in Figure~\ref{fig:two_regimes}.

-In contrast, in the \textit{two-tails regime}, the intensity measure $\nu$ has the form
+In contrast, in the \textit{two-tails regime}, the parental search radius $r_1$ and the replacement radius $r_2$ are sampled independently of each other accordingly to heavy-tailed distributions.
+The intensity measure $\nu$ has the form

 where $u_N \in (0,1]$, $\tail_1 , \tail_2 \in (0, \infty)$ and $ \impact_1, \impact_2 \in [0, \infty)$ are parameters.
 In this case, limiting ancestral lineages will be symmetric $\alpha$-stable processes of parameter